 How long is a treatment?

 The first treatment(or balance as it’s called) takes 1 hour and fifteen minutes approximately.
 This is so I can start with a full medical and life style history.
-Subsequent sessions are approximately 50 minutes to 1 hour.
+Subsequent sessions are approximately 45 to 50 minutes.
 I use a range of diagnostic tools such as muscle testing, feeling for lines of tension and orthopaedic tests to carefully examine the body before using natural body movement to gently mobilise your soft tissue to create change and realign the body.

 What should I wear?